PennyLaneAI/pennylane/doc/introduction/new_opmath.rst

     on the PennyLane GitHub page.

 .. details::
-    :title: I want to contribute to PennyLane
+    :title: I want to contribute to PennyLane and need to provide legacy support in tests
     :href: PL-developer

     If you want to contribute a new feature to PennyLane or update an existing one, you likely also need to update the tests.